cterdam/codint/README.md

 - If the problem directory is `d1_traverseBST` and you decide to write C code, your solution should be called `traverseBST.c`.

 - If a solution already exists, just delete it.
-It's in the repo, anyways.
+It's in repo history, anyways.

 - If you write multiple solutions, starting with the second solution you may append a number after `pName`. e.g. `traverseBST2.c`, `traverseBST3.c`.